bhalonen/tech-talk-math-opt/README.md

 using IJulia; notebook()
 ```
 choose to install jupyter.
-navigate to the folder that has the s=Sudoko.ipynb and open it
+navigate to the folder that has the Sudoko.ipynb and open it